-The HWC webpage provides students with a wealth of information, including health insurance resources, the Patient Bill of Rights, and downloadable forms (Ev. #).
+The HWC webpage provides students with a wealth of information, including health insurance resources, the Patient Bill of Rights, and downloadable forms ($\underline{Ev. \#}$).
 Students may take online quizzes to determine their risk of alcoholism and drug addiction, and they may take an anonymous screening for depression, alcohol addiction, and eating disorders.
 The HWC website also provides links to Columbia Health's Go Ask Alice!, an online tool for the assessment of mental health and physical problems, and Facebook, allowing students to ask and receive answers to their health-related questions.
 Online, students can also anonymously take an emotional health questionnaire that scores severity levels for depression and anxiety and recommends a visit to the HWC if needed.
 A link to screen for blood alcohol levels is provided along with resources for treatment.
-Several resources are displayed for mental health, such as KOGNITO, an interactive training designed to educate faculty, staff, and students about supporting 1) students who struggle due to psychological distress, including depression and anxiety, 2) LGBTQ students who struggle due to harassment or exclusion and 3) student veterans who are facing challenges in adjusting to college life.
+Several resources are displayed for mental health, such as KOGNITO, an interactive training designed to educate faculty, staff, and students about supporting 1) students who struggle due to harassment or exclusion and 3) student veterans who are facing challenges in adjusting to college life.

 The needs assessments for the Health and Wellness Center focus on facilitating the use of the center for students and improving mental health.
-Specifically, question 4 in the HWC's program review illustrates that 13 percent of the respondents to the point-of-service (POS) survey used the HWC as a result of classroom presentations (Ev. #).
+Specifically, question 4 in the HWC's program review illustrates that 13 percent of the respondents to the point-of-service (POS) survey used the HWC as a result of classroom presentations (\underline{Ev} . $\underline{\#}$).